audreycs/Accepted-Papers-Lists/README.md

-## Accepted Conference Paper Lists:
+## A Collection of Accepted Conference Papers:

-A table of the accepted paper list of influential conferences from 2018.
+Start from 2018.

 | **Conference** | 2018 | 2019 | 2020 | 2021 | 2022 |
 | :----------| :----:| :----:| :----:| :----:| :----: |